Bcdo/parcel-tailwind-boiler/README.md

 ```

 The clean script will run with both running the dev server as well as building.
 Never manually run any other of the scripts, they are controlled with npm-run-all plugin, and are used during the three commands above.

+The files build and ready for production is in the dist folder.

+## Roadmap

+- [ ]Implement best practices from [html5boilerplate](https://html5boilerplate.com/)

 ## Contributing